Dark Descend

 "It was your plan."

-Miren flinched but didn't move away.
+Miren flinched but didn't move.
 His breath grew shallow, every inhale tight and thin.

 "They built the homes where you told them."

-He pressed his palm harder into the stone, as if it could ground him in this moment.
+He pressed his palm harder into the stone, as he felt the hardness turning into pain.

 "And the quake buried them."

-He closed his fingers around the stone, holding it like a charm, a promise, or a curse.
+Then he closed his fingers around the stone, staring at it in a daze, a horrible thought flashed by.